-Volunteers must commit to one 7-hour training that requires ~3-4 hours of advance preparation.
-After completing the training, volunteers are eligible to participate as facilitators or “city council” members in at the participating schools.
-Trained volunteers can elect to participate in a facilitation, which typically lasts 45 minutes, or a “city council” day, which typically last between 90 minutes and 3 hours depending on the size of the group and how many teams are presenting.
+Once trained, you will be eligible to participate as an UrbanPlan volunteer in the classroom or workshop.
+Trained volunteers can elect to participate in a Facilitation, which typically lasts 45 minutes to an hour, or a “City Council” day, which typically lasts between 90 minutes and 3 hours depending on the size of the group and how many teams are presenting.

 Volunteers in the Classroom

-- High school seniors in economics and government classes.
+- High school students in economics, government, and other related classes.

-- Graduate students whose focus is land use: city and regional planning, business, real estate, architecture, and law.
+- University students (undergraduate and graduate) whose focus is typically in land use: city and regional planning, business, real estate, architecture, and law.

 Facilitator: Facilitators engage in Socratic interaction twice with the student teams over the course of the 15 class-hour project and prior to the presentations of proposals.
 This process is transformative to the students’ insights and capacities.